Molecular Biology 1

 Guided independent research with mentors will provide a solid foundation for a future in the life sciences from biotech research and development to medical careers.

 All students are considered for need-based scholarships at the time of application.
-There is no application process.
+There is no additional application.
 ULP will notify scholarship recipients at the time of acceptance.

 Tuition is $1,550 and includes all laboratory materials.

-You can use the Apply Now button above to apply.
+You can use the Yellow button at top of the page to apply.

 ULP will be reviewing applications and sending email notifications of acceptance on a rolling basis.

-ULP has full and partial scholarships for the program.
 All students are considered for need-based scholarships at the time of application.
-There is no application process.
+There is no additional application.
 ULP will notify scholarship recipients at the time of acceptance.

 The tuition is $1,550 and includes all laboratory materials.